Abdullateef1x/xandeum-pnode-analytics/README.md

 Endpoint health scoring visible in backend logs and MongoDB

 ⚡ Optional Enhancements
-Historical Filtering by status (online/offline) and pagination cursor
+Historical filtering by status (online/offline) and pagination cursor

-Endpoint Availability Awareness with automatic mock fallback
+Endpoint availability awareness with automatic mock fallback

 Pagination for efficient browsing of historical data